arwalkerlab/AutoParams/README.md

 #### Mol2 Generation
 The construction of the `.mol2` file is performed by `antechamber` in the AmberTools suite.
 However, to reduce reliance on external tools that may change in the future, work is ongoing to create a self-contained `.mol2` generator that can achieve the same results.

+#### TO DO LIST
+working on adding new parameters to library if unknown